The Stack Effect Unveiled: How It Shapes Your Home’s Comfort

 proper insulation, especially in the attic and near the foundation, can maintain a more consistent temperature in your home, which hinders the stack effect's push to equalize indoor and outdoor air.

-Firstly, sealing any gaps and cracks, such as around windows and doors, can minimize the movement of air.
+• Seal the Gaps: Air sealing around windows, doors, and penetrations minimizes the movement of air.
 This is a basic but effective step that keeps the conditioned air inside and prevents unwanted air exchange.
+Air sealing the subfloor and rim joist matters more than most homeowners expect, since that’s where the negative pressure is pulling hardest.

 WRITTEN BY